This is the R script for Week 13 Lab.

 The store_raw

-dataframe has latitude and longitude coordinates (variables in the dataframe).
+dataframe has latitude and longitude coordinates.
 At this point, R considers these numbers like any other numeric variable.
 There are packages built to understand and work with geospatial data. sf

 stands for simple features and is a commonly used package.
 We will use it to convert the store_raw